Scott Blewett

-Scott Thomas Blewett (/bluːˈɛt/ bloo-EHT; born April 10, 1996) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Minnesota Twins, Baltimore Orioles, and Atlanta Braves, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.
+Scott Thomas Blewett (/bluːˈɛt/ bloo-EHT; born April 10, 1996) is an American professional baseball pitcher for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, Minnesota Twins, Baltimore Orioles, Atlanta Braves, and St. Louis Cardinals, and in the Chinese Professional Baseball League (CPBL) for the Uni-President Lions.

 Amateur career

 Blewett attended Charles W. Baker High School in Baldwinsville, New York.
 He committed to play college baseball at St. John's University.
 As a senior, he was the Gatorade Baseball Player of the Year for New York.
 Blewett was drafted by the Kansas City Royals in the second round of the 2014 Major League Baseball draft.
 He signed for $1.8 million.

 Professional career

 Kansas City Royals

 After signing, Blewett made his professional debut with the Burlington Royals, going 1–2 with a 4.82 ERA in eight games (seven starts).
 He played 2015 and 2016 with the Lexington Legends, posting a 3–5 record with a 5.20 ERA over 18 starts in 2015 and an 8–11 record with a 4.31 ERA in 25 starts in 2016, and 2017 with the Wilmington Blue Rocks, where he went 7–10 with a 4.07 ERA in a career high 152 2/3innings pitched, making 27 starts.
 He spent the 2018 season with the Northwest Arkansas Naturals, going 8–6 with a 4.79 ERA in 26 games (25 starts).